mlubinsky/mlubinsky.github.com/grafana/README.md

 * By default, the downloaded CSV will include all data series in the panel and a timestamp column.
 * Users can configure export options within the "Data" tab that appears after selecting "Inspect" > "Data".
  This allows them to:
-    * Enable "Apply panel transformation" to utilize any transformations applied within the panel before export.
+    * Enable "Apply panel ation" to utilize any ations applied within the panel before export.
     * Choose between "Formatted data" (including labels) or "Raw data" (numerical values).

 While this method doesn't provide a direct export of the chart image,